Chart Color Schemes

 Hughes is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hughes' dwelling structure, as per the latest Census, consisted of 73.6% houses and 26.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
-Home ownership in Hughes stood at 37.7%, with mortgaged dwellings at 37.8% and rented ones at 24.5%.
-The median monthly mortgage repayment was $2,700, higher than the Australian Capital Territory average of $2,167.
-Median weekly rent in Hughes was $400, compared to Australian Capital Territory's $440.
-Nationally, Hughes' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Hughes' dwellings, as per the latest Census, consisted of 73.6% houses and 26.4% other dwellings (semi-detached, apartments, 'other').
+This contrasts with the Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
+Home ownership in Hughes was at 37.7%, with mortgaged dwellings at 37.8% and rented ones at 24.5%.
+The median monthly mortgage repayment in Hughes was $2,700, higher than the Australian Capital Territory average of $2,167.
+Median weekly rent in Hughes was $400, compared to the Australian Capital Territory's $440.
+Nationally, Hughes' mortgage repayments were significantly higher at $2,700 versus the Australian average of $1,863, and rents were higher at $400 against the national figure of $375.

 Frequently Asked Questions - Housing